Saturday, June 30, 2018

 The Roland Dupree Dance Academy on 3rd Street in LA is where I took my very first dance class (and eventually taught).
 Strange to think there was a time I didn't even know what legwarmers were and had to ask someone what a dance belt was (a thong/jock for male dancers); but it's here I studied ballet, tap, jazz, and modern.
 I wish I could remember when I took this photo, but I attended from 1980 to at least 1984.

-As for Fame, one of the main reasons I always get teary-eyed during the film's finale is because in that spectacular display of goosebump-inducing talent (in which the "stars" sung about have nothing to do with celebrity), the experience is like bearing witness to the dedication and hard work that goes into making an artist...into creating something beautiful.
+As for Fame, one of the main reasons I always get teary-eyed during the film's finale is because in that spectacular display of goosebump-inducing talent (in which the "stars" they sing about are of the celestial and spiritual kind), the experience is like bearing witness to the dedication and hard work that goes into making an artist...into creating something beautiful.
 It has nothing to do with making someone famous.

 The Cast of Fame